DaniilDenisyuk/movies-test/doc/architecture.md

    GET "/api/films" that get all films from db,\ (films route, but movie table) POST "/api/films" that write film to db,\
    POST "/api/films/upload" that write multiple films to db.

+Project without test cases but I've learned karma, mocha and puppeteer or selenium.
+And this demands time.
+I dont have time.

+There is some minor problems but i think this work is decent for test task.